Maribo Halfway-House

 The building complex includes the three-story heritage-worthy building alongside later additions from the 1970s and 1980s.
 A comprehensive interior renovation has modernized the entire facility.
 All resident rooms have been refurbished with new flooring, painted surfaces, and updated bathroom and toilet facilities.

-Communal amenities such as a shared kitchen, lounge, and workshop have been introduced to foster a sense of autonomy and community.
+Communal amenities such as a shared kitchen, lounge, and workshop have been introduced to foster a sense of autonomy and belonging that supports community reintegration.
 The main building also houses offices and staff areas, ensuring safe and efficient operations.

 Renovation